About skin cancer

 Caught early, it is easily treated.
-Caught late, it can kill.
-Screening saves lives.

 Skin cancer is our most common cancer.
 Detected early it is easily removed, but caught late it can kill.
 Most of us face around a one in ten chance of a skin cancer, so regular skin cancer checks make sense.

 Melanoma skin cancer is the most dangerous type.
 Melanoma usually appears as a mole - perhaps an unusual looking mole, or a new mole, or a changing mole or an itchy mole.

 Melanoma rates in Great Britain have risen faster over the last thirty years than any of the current top ten cancers.